 After all, a fire could strike at any moment.
 This makes it very difficult to confidently describe a firefighter’s shift pattern and working hours.
-However, we will try and do our best to explain it in the best way.
+However, we will try and do our best to explain it in the ideal way.

 Doctors, surgeons, police officers, and firefighters will often work in 24 hour increments.
 They might then have 48 hours off work, referring to the common ‘24-48’ shift pattern.